 If you also have a CVT vehicle and wish to have more driving enjoyment, please come and try the Surbo.

 The downside of CVT vehicles is a lack of perceived acceleration, as if the gearbox is slipping.
 The engine does not seem to respond quickly to commands from the right foot.
 Also, as most engines, especially sixteen valve ones, have their torque peak at around 4000 rpm, most CVT vehicle owners will not be getting maximum acceleration.
 It is possible that since CVT gearboxes will not rev high due to using high gear ratios, in cases of hard pressing on the accelerator, there might be overfueling since the engine stays longer at a lower rpm.
-This could lead to carbon deposits, and possible engine knocking later.
+This could lead to carbon deposits, and possible engine knocking later (as in the case of the Latio above).
 The belt tension could be considerably higher, than say, if more rpm is allowed, which allows the acceleration phase to be over sooner.
 It's like, if you ride on a bicycle, but if you choose too high a gear, not only do you feel more physical stress, use more energy, take longer to accelerate, but your chain is more likely to break.
 In such instances, it is better to select a lower gear, cycle a few more turns and get to a higher speed sooner, at which you can select a very high gear ratio and cruise comfortably.